Dalvany/dalvany-image-panel/README.MD

 # Grafana image panel

 Display an image by concatenation of an URL, a metric and a suffix.
-The result will be : baseURL + image field + suffix.
+The result will be : baseURL + first field that is not time + suffix.

 # Configuration

 ![configuration panel](https://github.com/Dalvany/dalvany-image-panel/raw/master/src/img/configuration.png)

 -   Base URL : the start of the URL where to fetch image
--   Image field : allow to select which field contains the image name if the query result has multiple fields
 -   Suffix : string to add at the end
 -   Image width : the width of the image
 -   Image height : the height of the image